uiuc-cs448/uiuc-cs448.github.io/README.md

 # Utilities

-Short [GitHub CLI](https://cli.github.com/manual/) commands to deal with GH Classroom being dumb, which can run locally or remotely as workflows via GH Actions (if applicable).
+Short [GitHub CLI](https://cli.github.com/manual/) commands to deal with GH Classroom being dumb to run locally.

+### As workflows

-> Workflows use [`$GITHUB_TOKEN`](https://docs.github.com/en/actions/security-for-github-actions/security-guides/automatic-token-authentication) for authentication but it may not have the right permissions.
-If not, run locally by copy-pasting the below commands and substituting any [`$` workflow variables](https://github.com/organizations/uiuc-cs448/settings/variables/actions).
+Trying to get these to be manually triggerable workflows on GH Actions.
+However, they use [`$GITHUB_TOKEN`](https://docs.github.com/en/actions/security-for-github-actions/security-guides/automatic-token-authentication) for authentication and I haven't set the right permissions.
+For now, run locally by copy-pasting the below commands and substituting any [`$` workflow variables](https://github.com/organizations/uiuc-cs448/settings/variables/actions).
 > E.g. `ORG=uiuc-cs448`, `STUDENT_TEAM=students`, `SOURCE_SLUG=lab-0`

 ## Onboard students to the organization